-You should self-isolate at home for the full length of time you are asked to, but you can return to your usual activities after this time if you feel better and, if you had symptoms, you no longer have a high temperature.
+You should self-isolate at home for the full length of time you are asked to.
+You can return to your usual activities after this time if you feel well and, if you had symptoms, you no longer have a high temperature.
 You must continue to follow advice and rules on physical distancing and staying at home that are in place for everyone in Scotland.

 A cough and/or anosmia (loss of or change in sense of smell or taste) may persist for several weeks in some people, even though the coronavirus infection has cleared.
 You don’t need to continue to self-isolate for more than 10 days after your symptoms started if you have a persistent cough and/or change in smell or taste with no other symptoms.

 If you develop new coronavirus symptoms at any point after ending a period of isolation then the same approach on test, trace, isolate and support should be followed again.
 This will also be the case if you previously tested positive for coronavirus.
 As this is a new virus, we don’t know how much immunity people develop after an episode of infection, or how long any immunity lasts.
 This means if you’re unwell, you need to be tested and to stay at home for 10 days from when your symptoms start.